abrarsudewa/Pygame-Games/README.md

 # Pygame-Games
-This is a repository containing pygame games that i made
+This is a repository containing pygame games that i made, especially mini games